urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 Now we are ready to fit some autologistic models using `auto_occ()`!
 The formula for this model should look familiar to that of `unmarked` where the first argument is for detection and the second for occupancy.
 However, this model includes an autologistic term.

 We will fit 3 models, one for a null hypothesis, one with spatial covariates, and another that includes a temporal covariate, 'season' which is categorical.

-**null** - opossum occupancy is constant across sites <br />
+**null** - opossum occupancy is constant across sites <br>
 **habitat hypothesis** - opossum occupancy is explained by spatial variables, impervious cover and income.
-We hypothesize that opossum occupancy will decrease with impervious cover due to limited habitat availability and increase with income as we suspect communities of higher income will be built closer to water and forested landscapes.
+We hypothesize that opossum occupancy will decrease with impervious cover due to limited habitat availability and increase with income as we suspect communities of higher income will be built closer to water and forested landscapes.  <br>
 **temporal hypothesis** - opossum occupancy varies seasonally and we hypothesize occupancy will be lowest in the coldest months when they are mostly likley to hunker down in dens and spend less time foraging.

 ### null model (no covariates)